NoHaWeb/Agenor/README.md

 # Agenor
 Document Management System

 `Agenor` is a web based document management system written in PHP with MySQL backend.
 It features control of access to files, and automated install and upgrades.

+An effective, fast, environmentally friendly solution.
+No more postage, unnecessary paper printing.
 <!-- This is commented out.

 ## Dev Team:
 Nikolett, Macsuga Rózsa
 Norbert, Hanzel